vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/2.functions-and-operators/set-operations.md

 # Set Operations (`UNION`, `INTERSECT`, and `MINUS`)

+You can combine multiple queries using the set operators `UNION`, `UNION ALL`, `INTERSECT`, and `MINUS`.
+All set operators have equal precedence.
+If a nGQL statement contains multiple set operators, then **Nebula Graph** evaluates them from the left to right unless parentheses explicitly specify another order.

+The return results in the `GO` lists of a compound query must match in number and must be in the same datatype group (such as numeric or character).

 ## UNION, UNION DISTINCT, and UNION ALL

 Operator `UNION DISTINCT` (or by short `UNION`) returns the union of two sets A and B (denoted by `A ⋃ B` in mathematics), with the distinct element belongs to set A or set B, or both.